vivien/i3blocks-contrib/rofi-calendar/README.md

 # rofi-calendar

-Have a minimal calendar pop up when clicking the date blocklet
+Have a minimal calendar pop up in rofi when clicking the date blocklet

 ![](screenshot.png)